Cosmian/kms/documentation/docs/cli/main_commands.md

 ---

-## 14.1.5 ckms google keypairs obliterate
+## 14.1.5 ckms google key-pairs obliterate

 Deletes a client-side encryption key pair permanently and immediately.
 You can only permanently delete key pairs that have been turned off for more than 30 days.
-To turn off a key pair, use the keypairs disable method.
+To turn off a key pair, use the key pairs disable method.
 Gmail can't restore or decrypt any messages that were encrypted by an obliterated key.
 Authenticated users and Google Workspace administrators lose access to reading the encrypted messages.

 ### Usage
-`ckms google keypairs obliterate [options] <KEYPAIRS_ID>
+`ckms google key-pairs obliterate [options] <KEY_PAIRS_ID>
 `
 ### Arguments
-` <KEYPAIRS_ID>` The identifier of the key pair to obliterate
+` <KEY_PAIRS_ID>` The identifier of the key pair to obliterate

 `--user-id [-u] <USER_ID>` The requester's primary email address